Ferguson, Missouri: Ferguson Police Department

+Ferguson Fire Department

+The Ferguson Fire Department is a Career fire department and provides 24/7 fire and emergency medical services to the City of Ferguson.
+The Department hosts one frontline Rescue Pumpers and one Turntable Ladder across two stations, one in the Northeast of the City (Station No. 2) and one in the City Center (Station No. 1) neighboring the Police Department and Municipal Courts building.
+The current Station No. 1 was built in 2015, prior the Department's Station No. 1 was housed out of an extension of the City Hall on Church Street, during this time the Department's Ladder was too large to fit into the station bay and was usually kept outside in the rear parking lot, this extension is now home to FYI Backbay, a Youth Organization.

+The Department also served the City of Kinloch when the Kinloch Fire Protection District's sole Pumper was unavailable up until 2021 when the District added a second Pumper into their fleet.

 Michael Brown shooting

-On August 9, 2014, an 18-year-old man, Michael Brown, was fatally shot by Darren Wilson with the Ferguson Police Department.
+On August 9, 2014, an 18-year-old, Michael Brown, was fatally shot by Darren Wilson with the Ferguson Police Department after an encounter with the officer that led to an altercation and subsequent pursuit.
 The incident sparked riots and acts of vandalism in Ferguson as well as widespread calls for an investigation into the incident.
 On August 10, after a day of vigils, there were looting of businesses, arson, vandalism of vehicles, shots fired at firemen and violent clashes between rioters and police.
 On August 18, reservists from the Missouri National Guard arrived in Ferguson at the request of the Governor of Missouri Jay Nixon, who also ended midnight to 5:00 a.m. curfews that had been imposed.
 On November 24, a grand jury decided that it would not indict Wilson in the shooting death of Brown.
 Following the announcement of the grand jury's decision, there was more rioting.

 Education

 St. Louis Community College-Florissant Valley, which has about 8,000 students, is located in Ferguson.

 Much of the community is within the Ferguson-Florissant School District (FFSD).
 Primary schools (grades K-2) serving sections of Ferguson include Central, Bermuda, Holman, and Walnut Grove.
 Intermediate schools (grade 3-5) serving sections of Ferguson include Lee-Hamilton, Griffith, and Berkeley.
 Zoned secondary schools with attendance boundaries that coincide with Ferguson include Johnson-Wabash 6th Grade Center, Ferguson Middle School, and McCluer High School.
 A portion of Ferguson is instead in the Riverview Gardens School District, and another is in the Hazelwood School District.

 The following FFSD public schools are located within the city of Ferguson: